gfleetwood/gfleetwood.github.io/README.md

-# My Blog
+# My Old Blog

-A single Rmarkdown file to serve as my public face.
-The internals live on Medium.
-This repo also contains my resume which I formatted with the help of this [repo](https://github.com/ryanpeek/markdown_cv).
+A single Rmarkdown file that served as my public face.